-- Establishing a pediatrician as a PCP (IBC already complies with this provision);
+- Establishing a pediatrician as a PCP (IBC plans already comply with this provision)

-- No referrals for OB/GYN services (IBC already complies with this provision);
+- No referrals for OB/GYN services (IBC plans already comply with this provision)

-- Internal appeals and an external review procedure (IBC already complies with this provision);
+- Enhancing internal appeals and external review procedures (IBC plans already comply with this provision)

-- Emergency services without preauthorization treated as in-network benefits (IBC already complies with this provision).
+- A requirement to provide emergency services without preauthorization and to treat them as in-network benefits (IBC already complies with this provision)

 7. As an employee, how will I know if my plan is grandfathered?

 The federal government requires employers or insurers to provide notice of their decision to remain a grandfathered plan to their employees or members.
 People who buy individual insurance should ask their insurer if their plan is grandfathered.

 - Avoid the cost of adding preventive benefits to their plans, which are estimated to increase premiums by a half of a percent.